cawfree/zk-starter/README.md

 ./scripts/ptau.sh # execute the powers of tau ceremony
 ```

-> This may take a while.
-All the build artifacts are cached, so you'll only be required to do this once-per-installation.
+> All the build artifacts are cached, so you'll only be required to do this once-per-installation.
+If you'd like to use a larger number of constraints for your `.ptau`, you can download and verify results from public ceremonies [__here__](https://www.dropbox.com/sh/mn47gnepqu88mzl/AACaJkBU7mmCq8uU8ml0-0fma?dl=0).

 ### Attribution